Binding Financial Agreement

 - Details of your liabilities including any loan, mortgage or debt owing.

 - Whether there is any other family law financial agreement to which you or your partner are a party.

-- The date when the cohabitation commenced between your partner and your.
+- The date when the cohabitation commenced between your partner and you.

-- The date when the relationship commenced between your partner and your.
+- The date when the relationship commenced between your partner and you.

 - Whether you or your partner have been married previously.

-Please do not hesitate to contact our experienced Family Lawyers on +61 3 9500 1722, request a cost estimate or email an enquiry.
+Please do not hesitate to contact our experienced Family Lawyers on +61 3 9500 1722 or email an enquiry.